Jeimer Candelario Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in the league.

-- The Braves have the sixth-ranked team ERA among all league pitching staffs (3.86).
+- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.82).

-- Braves pitchers combine to surrender the fourth-fewest home runs in baseball (115 total, 1.1 per game).
+- Braves pitchers combine to give up 115 home runs (1.1 per game), the fourth-fewest in baseball.

-- Fried (2-1 with a 2.08 ERA and 25 strikeouts in 26 2/3 innings pitched) gets the start for the Braves, his sixth of the season.
+- Elder makes the start for the Braves, his 22nd of the season.
+He is 8-2 with a 3.18 ERA and 89 strikeouts through 121 2/3 innings pitched.

-- In his most recent time out on Friday, May 5, the left-hander tossed six innings against the Baltimore Orioles, allowing five earned runs while surrendering eight hits.
+- The righty last pitched on Saturday against the Milwaukee Brewers, when he threw seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.